 Catalina Island is a picture perfect paradise and a world apart from the hustle and bustle of the mainland just 22 miles away.
 The air is refreshing, the water is clear, the community is casual and friendly, and there’s not one traffic light on the whole Island.
-From the city of Avalon to the rustic village of Two Harbors, experience the Island for yourself - explore the rugged back country where the buffalo roam, enjoy the most stylish in dining experiences, conquer the rush of thrilling adventures, and relax on the sand with the gentle rhythm of the ocean.
-When you’re on Island Time, you’re always having the time of your life
+From the city of Avalon to the rustic village of Two Harbors, experience the Island for yourself - explore the rugged back country where the bison roam, enjoy the most stylish in dining experiences, conquer the rush of thrilling adventures, and relax on the sand with the gentle rhythm of the ocean.
+When you’re on Island Time, you’re always having the time of your life.

 Catalina Island Events

 Catalina Island is part of Los Angeles County, and Avalon, incorporated in 1913, was the thirtieth city in the county.

 The Chicago Cubs trained on Catalina Island from 1921 to 1951.

 Avalon's golf course was first built in 1892, making it the oldest course in Southern California.

 There were once two piers in Avalon Bay, the Steamer Pier and the Pleasure Pier.
 Today the Pleasure Pier remains (first built in 1909).

 Former U. S. presidents Calvin Coolidge, Herbert Hoover, Ronald Reagan, and Richard Nixon all visited Catalina Island.
 President Warren G. Harding died just one week before his scheduled visit to the Island.